kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/visit_doors_group.png

-Get Visit Doors Groups
+Get Visit Door Groups
 ~~~~~~~~~~~~~~~~~~~~~~

-To get from the server the current list of Visit Doors Group, the following REST method should be sent:
+To get from the server the current list of Visit Door Group, the following REST method should be sent:

 **Method:** GET